Beit Emunah is a traditional, albeit unique, online Jewish shul (synagogue) that welcomes all people of good will. YOU are welcome here!

 The Beit Emunah shul is located in Cyber Space, primarily on Zoom and this website.
 Most of our broadcasts and services are simulcast on Facebook but we sometimes have problems with those feeds.
 We strongly recommend joining us in our Zoom Shul.
 Many people can not attend traditional services due to mobility issues, due to distance and the halachic prohibition against driving on Shabbat.
 Others can not attend local shuls because they are not welcome for one reason or another.
 In this day and age there is no reason for such people to be alone on Shabbat and the Jewish holidays, for them not to study with like minded people and have fellowship.
 All people of good will are welcome to join us in our Cyber Shul.
 For how this works halachichally see here.

 Beit Emunah is unique in many ways.
 In our uniqueness, we affirm that we are Traditional (hence Orthodox) Sephardic based, Breslov Jewish Hasidim

-We are a registered shul in the State of Georgia, our 501(c)(3) is pending.
+We are a registered shul in the State of Georgia and a 501(c)(3) organization.

 Contact Rabbi Shlomo Nachman

 East Ridge Tn 37412